umayrh/sketchy-polytopes/python/sparktuner/README.md

 |spark.memory.fraction|No|0.6|
 |spark.memory.storageFraction|No|0.5|

-For commonly used configurations, see [this](https://spark.apache.org/docs/2.4.0/configuration.html).
+For a larger set, see [this](https://spark.apache.org/docs/2.4.0/configuration.html).

 ## Creating an OpenTuner configuration